To read the full disclosure policy please click here.

 10 Cricut Friendly DIY Projects For School To Start Making Now!

-Back to school season is upon us and I cannot believe how fast it has come around.
-Now that I’m an adult, I love back to school season.
-And, now that I’m a crafter, I get so excited when I see new DIY projects for school and college, especially if they are Cricut friendly DIY projects!
+Finding fun projects that you can use at school would have been something I would have loved as a kid.
+Now, I get so excited when I see new DIY projects for school and college, especially if they are Cricut friendly DIY projects!

 I love stationery, new stationery brands, fresh notebooks and brand spanking new pencil cases.
 I get positively giddy!